 Rentals under operating leases are charged on a straight-line basis over the lease term.
-Principal accounting policies 31 August 2021

 Financial instruments

 The academy trust only holds basic financial instruments as defined in FRS 102.
 The financial assets and financial liabilities of the academy trust and their measurement basis are as follows: